-- Minimum of 6 hours/week client appointment times some flexibility is provided at the Clinic to help accommodate students' requests. - 1-2 hours/week group counseling appointment times group counseling appointment times, whether at the Clinic or an off-campus agency, are usually scheduled during specific days/times. - 4-5 hours/week class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour/week individual (dyadic) supervision with the faculty instructor individual supervision day/time shall be negotiated with the faculty instructor, but usually occurs the same day as the class time/group supervision. - 2-3 hours/week clinical documentation time used for completion of documentation is usually flexible, however documentation for a particular session must usually be completed within 48 business hours of the session. - 1 hour/week supervision with the group counseling supervisor group counseling supervision day/time shall be negotiated with the group counseling supervisor. (when applicable) - 1 hour/week supervision with a doctoral student supervisor doctoral student supervision day/time, when it occurs, shall be negotiated with the doctoral student.
+- Minimum of 8 hours/week client appointment times some flexibility is provided at the Clinic to help accommodate students' requests. - 4-5 hours/week class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour/week individual (dyadic) supervision with the faculty instructor individual supervision day/time shall be negotiated with the faculty instructor, but usually occurs the same day as the class time/group supervision. - 2-3 hours/week clinical documentation time used for completion of documentation is usually flexible, however documentation for a particular session must usually be completed within 48 business hours of the session. - 1 hour/week supervision with the group counseling supervisor group counseling supervision day/time shall be negotiated with the group counseling supervisor. (when applicable) - 1 hour/week supervision with a doctoral student supervisor doctoral student supervision day/time, when it occurs, shall be negotiated with the doctoral student.
 Master's students may or may not have a doctoral student supervisor, depending on the semester. (when applicable)